CellProfiler/CellProfiler-Analyst/Properties_README.txt

 image_channel_colors  =  <red>, <green>,

 # How to blend in each channel into the image.
-Use: add or subtract.
+Use: add, subtract, or solid.
 # If left blank all channels are blended additively, this is best for
 # fluorescent images.
 #
-# Subtract may be desirable when you wish to display outlines over a brightfield
+# Subtract or solid may be desirable when you wish to display outlines over a
-# image.
-The outline channel could be blended in with subtract so it is black
-# against the white background.
+# brightfield image so the outlines are visible against the light background.

 image_channel_blend_modes = <add>, <add>,